GoogleCloudPlatform/gke-managed-certs/README.md

 [Google Cloud Load Balancer](https://github.com/kubernetes/ingress-gce), that is a cluster in GKE or your own cluster in GCP.

-In a GKE cluster `1.12.6-gke.7+` all the components are already installed.
+In GKE all the components are already installed.
 Follow the [how-to](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs)
 for more information.
 For a GCP setup follow the instructions below.